 There’s a few pretty houses in my neighbourhood.

 And a new fairy pergola that’s very similar to our grown up version.
-More details on it coming soon, but here’s a sneak peek.
+See how I built the fairy pergola here.

 The deck is a favourite spot to sit in the evening and look out on the beautiful forest we have behind our house, and I’m so glad that I invested in a new rug and pillows, did a few DIY’s, moved the umbrella, and planted the pots.
 I’m looking forward to a summer of enjoying it all.